Cephalosphaera, Myristica, Pycnanthus, Staudtia | MYRISTICACEAE: BoDD

 The seed provides the spice named nutmeg; the aril around the seed provides the spice named mace.
 Expressed and Volatile Oils of Nutmeg are obtained from the seed (Budavari 1996).

 Ingestion of nutmegs can cause poisoning.
-The syndrome includes redness of the skin, dryness of the mouth and hallucinations (Hardin and Arena 1974).
+The syndrome includes redness of the skin, dryness of the mouth and hallucinations (Hardin & Arena 1974).
 The narcotic properties of nutmegs may result from the transformation of myristicin into an amphetamine derivative (Schlemmer et al. 1973).

-Pycnanthus angolensis Warb.
+Pycnanthus angolensis (Welw.)
+Warb.

 African Nutmeg, Arbre à Suif, Faux Muscadier